ms/buildtogether.tech/delivery/index.md

 :   When I'm moderating, I put the headings "Keep" and "Change" on the board,
     then do a lap around the room and ask every person to give me one item that hasn't already been mentioned for each list.
-The "hasn't already been mentioned" part is ipmortant: after the first few safe responses are up on the board, people have to start saying the more difficult things that really matter.
+The "hasn't already been mentioned" part is important: after the first few safe responses are up on the board, people have to start saying the more difficult things that really matter.